inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_rbac_cluster_role.md

 end
 ```

-### Test to verify aggregation rule is not empty and aggregation rule cluster role selectors have the given value
+### Test to verify aggregation rule is not empty and cluster role selectors have the specified value

 ```ruby
 describe k8s_rbac_cluster_role(name: "monitoring") do